deskflow/deskflow/README.md

 If you're a package maintainer and would like to bring the `synergy` package back to life, please [get in touch](https://github.com/symless/synergy/wiki/Contact-the-team) if you need our help.

+## Similar Projects

+* [Lan Mouse](https://github.com/feschber/lan-mouse) - A Rust implementation with the goal of having native front-ends and interoperability with Synergy.

 ## FAQ

 ### Has Synergy moved beyond its goals from the 1.x era?